A Multi-Language Perspective on the Robustness of LLM Code Generation: Methodology

-We extend this dataset to multilingual by manually rewriting the prompts, canonical solutions, and test cases in C++, Java, and JavaScript through the following steps: \begin{enumerate} \item {We find it necessary to update certain canonical solutions because they failed to handle corner cases, inputs at the edges of valid ranges or uncommon conditions that reveal latent bugs.
+\begin{enumerate} \item We find it necessary to update certain canonical solutions because they failed to handle corner cases, inputs at the edges of valid ranges or uncommon conditions that reveal latent bugs.
 Figures \ref{fig:humanevalnotenough} and \ref{fig:humanevalnotenoughrobust} show two representative failures: in Figure \ref{fig:humanevalnotenough} the model produces a wrong answer for a corner input, while in Figure \ref{fig:humanevalnotenoughrobust} the original solution leads to a timeout.
 Both examples demonstrate that passing the standard HumanEval-X tests does not guarantee robustness.
-To mitigate this, we follow the EvalPlus methodology to refine the affected canonical solutions manually by ourselves so they correctly handle these edge cases.
-After applying those fixes, we generate prompts from the revised solutions for subsequent evaluation.} \item We convert the test cases from EvalPlus, originally written in Python, into Java, C++, and JavaScript.
-During this process, we ensure that data types are transformed into their equivalent counterparts (e.g., converting lists to ArrayList in Java and lists to vector in C++). \item We exclude test cases that are not compatible with Java and C++ (e.g., cases with mixed lists of integers, strings, and lists).
-Additionally, we attempt to modify the existing canonical solutions in Java, C++, and JavaScript to accommodate the converted test cases.
-However, if the updated solutions are unable to handle the test cases effectively, we exclude those specific test cases from the evaluation.
-For instance, Python allows for unlimited integer sizes, and some EvalPlus test cases tailored for Python might have very large integer values, surpassing the capacity of data types used in Java, C++, and JavaScript.
-Despite this challenge, we strive to maintain the method signature, including return types and parameter types, identical to those found in the original prompts.
+To mitigate this, we follow the EvalPlus methodology to refine the affected canonical solutions so they correctly handle these edge cases.
+In total, between 30 and 50 canonical solutions were modified for each of the three languages.
+Each modified solution was validated by executing it against all converted test cases, and only solutions that passed were retained.
+After applying those fixes, we generate prompts from the revised solutions for subsequent evaluation.